opeyemi24/dare.io-pbl/Project1.md

-  .I disabled the default website that comes installed with Apache.
+   I disabled the default website that comes installed with Apache.
 This is required if you’re not using a custom domain name,

   because in this case Apache’s default configuration would overwrite your virtual host.

-  .To disable Apache’s default website i used a2dissite command.
+   To disable Apache’s default website i used a2dissite command.
 I ran the command: sudo a2dissite 000-default

-  .Screen shot below showing Apache default website disabled
+   Screen shot below showing Apache default website disabled

   ![Capture disabled the default website that came with apache](https://user-images.githubusercontent.com/92916632/139964421-9c9cb9db-4a8c-408e-86e0-3d75a6b78fce.PNG)

-  .To ensure my configuration file doesn’t contain syntax errors,i entered the command below:
+   To ensure my configuration file doesn’t contain syntax errors,i entered the command below:

   sudo apache2ctl configtest